ic-labs/django-icekit/docs/howto/start.md

 The `project_settings.py` file is a Django settings module.
 You can override any default Django/ICEkit settings or configure apps installed via `requirements .txt`.

+## How do I add project-specific URLs?

+Create a `urls.py` file in a project folder of your choice, such as `myproject`.
+It can contain something like

+    from django.conf.urls import include, patterns, url

+    urlpatterns = patterns(
+        'myproject.views',
+        ... your URLs here ...
+        # finally, fall back to ICEkit/GLAMkit URLs.
+        url('', include('icekit.project.urls')), # use `glamkit_urls` if this is a GLAMkit project ]

+Lastly, in `project_settings.py`, override the default URL path:

+    ROOT_URLCONF = 'myproject.urls'

 ## Where's my virtualenv?
 How do I modify a source package?